QuiltMC/developer-wiki/wiki/introduction/setting-up.md

 ---

 Next, update the `quilt.mod.json` file in the `src/main/resources` folder.
+The `quilt.mod.json` defines your mod's metadata, like mod name, author, description, website, but also more development focused metadata such as dependencies, version, mod ID and [mod initializers](../concepts/sideness#on-mod-initializers).

-You'll need to update a few things under `"quilt_loader"`:
+You'll need to update a few things under `"quilt_loader"`, see below for a finalized example:

 1. `"group"` should be set to the Maven group you specified in your `gradle.properties`.
 2. `"id"` should be set to your mod's ID.
 This should be your mod's name in all lowercase